San Francisco Wedding Venue

 Inside Potted Plants, the wooden arbor is tailor-made for exchanging vows.
 It’s flanked by potted palms, and the vines overhead drip with star-shaped lavender flowers.
 Throughout this gallery are hibiscus plants with showy blooms in yellows, pinks, oranges and reds, and orchids in all the crazy variety of sizes, shapes and colors that orchids exhibit.
 Huge pots of Dr. Suessian, spiky-stemmed Madagascar Palms sit here, and two banks of plants with a mesmerizing diversity of leaf textures, shapes and patterns run the length of the room.

 Just past Potted Plants is Special Exhibits, a large open gallery dominated by the ethereal, spun-sugar look of the Conservatory’s structure.
-Depending on the availability of this space, ceremonies take place here among changing exhibits that always include a variety of plants.
+Depending on the availability of this space, ceremonies take place here among changing plant exhibitions; past exhibits have featured butterflies, carnivorous and poisonous plants, and local history.

 Flower lovers will find no better place for a celebration than this Conservatory.
 It’s a uniquely beautiful San Francisco landmark.

-CEREMONY CAPACITY: The Conservatory can accommodate 150 seated guests indoors and 300 seated outdoors.
+CEREMONY CAPACITY: The Conservatory can accommodate 75 standing indoors and 300 seated outdoors.

-EVENT/RECEPTION & MEETING CAPACITY: The Conservatory holds up to 288 seated or 400 standing guests total.
+EVENT/RECEPTION & MEETING CAPACITY: The Conservatory holds up to 200 standing.
+The Orchid Pavilion accomodates 160 for a seated dinner or 250 for a standing reception.
 Smaller celebrations as well as larger tented events can be accommodated; call for details.

 25% of the rental fee is required to reserve your date.
 The balance is due 30 days prior to event date.
-Rental fees range $2,500–10,000 depending on space, day and length of time rented.
+The rental fee ranges $2,500–10,000 depending on the space, guest count, and length of time rented.

 Special Events, Parties